 Can you also provide walking frames and wheelchairs?

 No. The Council will provide structural adaptations.
-Frames and wheelchairs are mobile aids and need to be obtained via Social Services.
-Call Social Care Direct on 0345 6080191.
+Frames and wheelchairs are mobile aids and need to be obtained via Adult Social Care.
+Call Health and Social Care Connect on 0345 60 80 191.

 I have difficulty getting in and out of my home because of the steps.
 Can you help with this?